xp-forge/openai/README.md

 Completions API
 ---------------
-To use the legacy (but industry standard) chat completions API:
+To use the legacy (but industry standard) chat completions API, see https://platform.openai.com/docs/quickstart?api-mode=chat:

 ```php
 use com\openai\rest\OpenAIEndpoint;